Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 6. Buy from the manufacturer online

-Shopping directly from the manufacturer, if possible, is always reliable.
-Not all brands have an online store but at the very least, they will have a list with their partners so you’ll be able to find one near you.
+Shopping directly from the manufacturer is always desirable.
+Many brands do not have an online store but they can list their “partners” in order to help you find one that’s local.

-Tip: When you know which violin you’d like to buy, you can search for it on eBay – maybe you’ll be able to get it cheaper.
+Tip: When you know which violin you’d like to buy, eBay is a good place to go for comparison pricing.
+Maybe you can get it cheaper and compare prices.

 Conclusion